-The program's core courses are delivered in four integrated, themed terms.
-Terms 5 and 6 are made up entirely of electives.
+The EMBA core courses listed below are delivered in four integrated, themed terms.
+In terms 5 and 6, executive MBA students transition to a curriculum made up entirely of electives.

 Accounting for Managers